Is it possible to get inspiration from music?

 It’s not just the words, though.
 And it isn’t just the video.
 The bass line did it, too.
 As a result, the character snapped into sharp focus.
 I could not stop listening to the song until I finished the piece.

 For a genius character addled with ADHD, I wanted his mind to be going about a thousand miles an hour.
 The best way to do this was to listen to fast-moving songs.
-This one was a must.
+Therefore, this one was a must.

 The song itself is kind of silly.
 The words are somewhat nonsensical.
 But the beat is fast.
 It’s not rap, although speed rap could have worked as well.
 Either way, the sound was discordant.
 And that was the idea.
 With so much clanging going on his head, the character was simply incapable of concentrating.